Ann Flood (politician)

-Ann Flood is an American politician.
-She is a Republican member of the Pennsylvania House of Representatives, representing the 138th district in Northampton County since 2021.
+Ann Flood (born 1974) is an American politician.
+She is a Republican member of the Pennsylvania House of Representatives.
+She had represented the 138th district in Northampton County since 2021.

 Biography

-Flood graduated from Pen Argyl High School and received a BS in biology from Moravian College.
+Flood graduated from Pen Argyl Area High School and received a Bachelor of Science degree in biology from Moravian College.

 In 2020, Flood was elected to the Pennsylvania House of Representatives representing the 138th district, which is part of Northampton County.
 She defeated Democratic candidate Tara Zrinski with 56.2% of the vote in the general election.

-Flood currently sits on the Aging & Older Adult Services, Children & Youth, Game & Fisheries, and Human Services committees.